You have created a word document and want to share it with your target audience. It could be to share:

 Here is a detailed guide on how to create a PDF QR Code.

 In fact, just like a word document, it is also possible to convert a powerpoint presentation into a QR Code.

 Wondering what a Rich Text QR Code is?
 When scanned, it shows the encoded content to your end-users.
 And you can format this text as you like.

 That means—no need to create a word document, a Google Doc, or even a PDF.
 You can add all this information to the QR Code directly.
 And we call it—a Custom Page QR Code .

 This method gives you full control of the document content.
 And also provides a great user experience.

-As users scan this QR Code, a mobile-optimized page opens on their phone’s browser.
+As users scan this QR Code for a word document, a mobile-optimized page opens on their phone’s browser.
 It contains all the content that you want to share with the end-users such as titles, text, and images.

 How to create a Custom Page QR Code

 Using Scanova QR Code generator for a demo, here’s a detailed step-by-step guide on how to create one:

 a.
 Go to Scanova QR Code Generator